-Stavatti Aerospace conducts principal business operations in San Bernardino, CA and Pancevo, Serbia.
-Stavatti also maintains an office in Buffalo, NY and has direct representation in Dayton, Ohio, Washington, D.C. and other support locations worldwide.
+Stavatti Aerospace conducts principal business operations in Niagara Falls, NY.
+Stavatti also maintains an office in Buffalo, NY as well as San Bernardino, CA and Eagan, MN.
+Stavatti has direct representation in Dayton, Ohio, Washington, D.C. and other support locations worldwide.
 Stavatti Aerospace Ltd is domiciled in Sheridan, WY.
 A summary of principal and anticipated Stavatti facilities and locations is provided:

 Stavatti Corporation was founded in Eagan, Minnesota in 1994.
-Stavatti Aerospace Ltd was also founded in Eagan, Minnesota prior to its reorganization as a Wyoming Corporation in Decmeber 2019.
-Corporate Headquarters and Registered Office is located in Eagan, Minnesota.
+Stavatti Aerospace Ltd was also founded in Eagan, Minnesota prior to its reorganization as a Wyoming Corporation in December 2019.
 While Stavatti Aerospace Ltd has since relocated its corporate headquarters, the Eagan office remains an operating registered office.
 As Eagan remains a strong center for Minnesota’s aerospace defense industry, Stavatti anticipates that an new engineering development center will be established in Eagan to conduct the design, development and production of novel aircraft, aircraft systems including proprietary flight controls, avionics, sensors, navigation system, communication systems and synthetic intelligence.
 An international headquarters and principal engineering center for Stavatti Aerospace may also be established in Eagan in the years to come.
+The mailing address for Stavatti Minnesota is P.O.
+Box 211258 Eagan, MN 55121.

 The San Bernardino Center serves as both a site location for Stavatti Aerospace and Stavatti Industries, as well as an engineering, prototyping, machining, manufacturing and production center for both Stavatti and Hybrid Technology.
 The center’s products include oil field tools and equipment, including cementing heads, as well as landing gear systems, centrifugal and boundary layer turbines and trailer systems, all of which are produced and co-marketed under the Stavatti brand.
 Stavatti has expanded production to include airframe structures, prototype aircraft, drones, armor, armament systems, and industrial component manufacturing.
 The center is located in the Tri City Industrial Park and is 3 miles away from the San Bernardino International Airport in support of Stavatti aircraft prototype production and flight testing.